 integrative multi-component assembly and modeling.

-As indicated above, structural biology is largely concerned with determining the 3D atomic structures of proteins, and then using these structures to study their biological properties and interactions.
+As indicated above, structural biology is largely concerned with determining the 3D atomic structures of proteins and RNA molecules, and then using these structures to study their biological properties and interactions.
 Each of these activities can be extremely time-consuming.
 Solving the 3D structure of even a single protein using X-ray crystallography or nuclear magnetic resonance (NMR) spectroscopy can often take many months or even years of effort.
 Even simulating the interaction between two proteins using a detailed atomistic molecular dynamics simulation can consume many thousands of CPU-hours.
 While most X-ray crystallographers, NMR spectroscopists, and molecular modelers often use conventional sequence and structure alignment tools to help propose initial structural models through the homology principle, they often study only individual structures or interactions at a time.
 Due to the difficulties outlined above, only relatively few research groups are able to solve the structures of large multi-component systems.

 Similarly, most current algorithms for comparing protein structures, and especially those for modeling protein interactions, work only at the pair-wise level.
 Of course, such calculations may be accelerated considerably by using dynamic programming (DP) or fast Fourier transform (FFT) techniques.
 However, it remains extremely challenging to scale up these techniques to model multi-component systems.
 For example, the use of high performance computing (HPC) facilities may be used to accelerate arithmetically intensive shape-matching calculations, but this generally does not help solve the fundamentally combinatorial nature of many multi-component problems.
 It is therefore necessary to devise heuristic hybrid approaches which can be tailored to exploit various sources of domain knowledge.
 We therefore set ourselves the following main computational objectives:

 classify and mine protein structures and protein-protein interactions,